mytchel/b3cnt/README.md

 functions that it has, but will be more like cwm that I have recently come to both love and hate.

+Good in conjunction with [nenu](https://github.com/mytch444/nenu), lsw from suckless and wmutils.

 Installation
 ------------